manikangkan/react-contentful/README.md

 ## 🤔 Objective
 Build a React page based on this Figma Design.
 All the content (text and images) must be coming from any headless CMS of your choice.
 There are a few popular SaaS Headless CMS (for example - Contentful ) where you can do a free sign up for a trial period.

-## 🥇 Context
-Imagine you are working for an Edtech company and you are asked to create a simple application that will allow to create a hackathon and seek participation to get solutions.
-The hackathon consists of a problem statement which can be accessed by participants to solve and make a submission.
-Here let’s imagine those who create a hackathon as organizer and those who can take part in it as “participant(s)”.
-Now as a developer you are asked to create a dashboard for organizer to create a hackathon.

 ## 🐤 Application overview

 - Non Functional Requirements